 If Apple’s main focus was on making more money, they probably wouldn’t have been so successful now.
 Instead, they focused on their customers and it has paid off.

 Today, Apple is one of the world’s most successful and profitable technology company.
 It holds over 40% of the US smartphone market (46,9% in 2021 to be precise) and has a fantastical 87% brand loyalty across the US and Europe.

 So think less about profit and more about customer value.
-How your company and your product or service can create more value for your customer.
+How your company and your product or service can create more value for your customers.

 Find Out Your Company NPS